Olajolo-Taiwo/Tailwind-CSS/README.md

 - **Modifiers** – Hover, focus, active, dark mode, etc.
 - **Responsive Design** – Using breakpoints like `sm:`, `md:`, `lg:`, `xl:` for mobile-first designs.

+## 🎯 Final Project

+At the end of this journey, I applied what I learned to build a small responsive website.

+###You can view the final project here:
+- **🗂️ GitHub Repository: The Green Muse
+- **🌐 Live View: the-green-muse.vercel.app

 ## 📁 Folder Structure

 ```bash